JujuAdams/Scribble/9.0/font-sdf.md

 |--------|--------|--------------------------------------------------------------------------------|
 |`offset`|number  |The global MSDF font thickness offset to apply.
 The default offset values is `0`|

-Applies a global thickness adjustment to MSDF fonts.
-An offset less than `0` will make MSDF glyphs thinner, an offset greater than `0` will make MSDF glyphs thicker.
+Applies a global thickness adjustment to SDF fonts.
+An offset less than `0` will make SDF glyphs thinner, an offset greater than `0` will make SDF glyphs thicker.
 The offset value is very sensitive and values of `+/- 0.01` may make a significant difference to the appearance of glyphs.